 How is Liver Damage Diagnosed and Treated?

 They may test for protein levels, AST, ALT, GGT, bilirubin, alkaline phosphatase and albumin levels.
 Although these are the most common blood tests, they may also perform a complete blood count or look at the levels of ammonia in the blood.

 The treatment process depends on the cause and severity of the liver damage.
 With hepatitis A, the patient may only have to drink water while it fights off the infection.

-Liver damage can be life threatening.
-Ideally, individuals should be careful of the alcohol, medications and food that they consume in order to prevent any liver damage.
+Liver damage can be life-threatening.
+Ideally, individuals should be careful of the alcohol, medications, and food that they consume in order to prevent any liver damage.
 If this is not possible, they should visit a medical practitioner to be treated.